 September 11, 1991: On the first pricing game of the day, a lady wins One Away by getting all five numbers right on the first try.
 That's awesome by itself, but she was playing for a Cadillacand admitted that she never did as well playing along at home.
 She later went on to win the Showcase, winning a total of $54,032 overall.

 January 13, 1992: Danielle Torres, then a student at Pepperdine University, won a Lincoln Continental Signature Series in 3 Strikes+, and later went on to win a Showcase which included a Corvette.
-Her final total—$88,865, which was a Price record for many years.
+Her final total—$88,865, which was a Price record for a dozen years.

 1990s: An elderly gentleman is playing Punch-A-Bunch, and after earning his punches, punches out four numbers.
 Bob takes out the slip behind the sixth hole, but just as he takes it out the man asks if he can get a redo since "six is The Devil's number."
 Bob simply looks at the slip, flashes a quick smirk, and rather than his usual routine of teasing The Reveal, says "Sir, would the Devil do THIS?"
 It was the $10,000!

 January 26, 1996: A guy named Bryan played Punch-A-Bunch, got $5,000 (then the second-highest value) on his first punch, and gave it back.
 The audience was nearly unanimously against him, and his response?
 "Audience, if you're scared, buy a dog.
 I'm going for it!"
 The next slip was $10,000!

 October 4, 1996: Walter plays the Dice Game for a Mercury.
 And he played that game in the most perfect way possible: He rolled the next four digits!

 2001: Three consecutive playings of Switcheroo are completely won on the first try (see below).